 Police responded to the burning home in full force on Fries Road near Eggert Road.
 Neighborhood resident Jason Conkling said, “They all had guns drawn, there were probably 20 cops at least, if not more.”

 His girlfriend did get out unharmed, but the hours that followed affected the entire neighborhood.
-Police used the reverse 911 system to call residents within a quarter of a mile of Hollywood’s home to warn them of the danger and tell them to remain inside.
+Police used automated phone call system to call residents within a quarter of a mile of Hollywood’s home to warn them of the danger and tell them to remain inside.

 Six hours after the fire began, police had indication that Hollywood may have fled to a nearby home on Mayfield Avenue.
 SWAT teams searched that home as well.
 Local schools were told to keep children for an hour after dismissal, until the neighborhood was safe, but shortly before 5 p.m. investigators found the body of Joe Hollywood in the basement of his burned out home.